The Hunchback of Notre Dame (1982 film)

-The Hunchback of Notre Dame (sometimes known as simply Hunchback) is a 1982 American romantic drama TV film based on Victor Hugo's 1831 novel.
+The Hunchback of Notre Dame (sometimes known as simply Hunchback) is a 1982 American Gothic romance TV film based on Victor Hugo's 1831 novel.
 Filming location was Pinewood Studios, England.
 It was directed by Michael Tuchner and Alan Hume and produced by Norman Rosemont and Malcolm J. Christopher.
 It starred Anthony Hopkins, Derek Jacobi, Lesley-Anne Down and John Gielgud.
 The film was produced as part of the long-running Hallmark Hall of Fame series and was televised on CBS on February 4, 1982.